PSP40416 Certificate IV in Government Investigations

 Units of Competency

 The Certificate IV in Government Investigations (PSP40416) requires the completion of 15 units of competency.
 Of these 6 units must be completed from the core units, 1 unit from the Group A electives, and a minimum of 5 units from the Group B and Group C electives.
 Remaining electives can be selected from the list below, from elsewhere within the Public Service Training Package, from another endorsed training package, or from an accredited course.
+Units below are typically selected by clients, but unit selection can be amended in consultation with the client.

 Elective units :